-- 9. New job creation: Most favorable consideration will be given to projects (a) that create new jobs in the City, which are not relocated from another location in the City, and (b) where the average compensation of such jobs meets or exceeds the average pay of workers in Jackson County, Missouri (see Exhibit C). - 10.
-Job retention: Most favorable consideration will be given to projects where (a) the company proves that the requested incentive will retain jobs in the City that would otherwise leave the City for another jurisdiction and (b) the average compensation of such jobs meets or exceeds the average pay of workers in Jackson County, Missouri (see Exhibit C). - 11.
+- private bank loans. - 9.
+New job creation: Most favorable consideration will be given to projects (a) that create new jobs in the City, which are not relocated from another location in the City, and (b) where the average compensation of such jobs meets or exceeds the average pay of workers in Jackson County, Missouri (see Exhibit C). - 10.
+Job retention: Most favorable consideration will be given to projects where (a) the company proves that the requested incentive will retain jobs in the City that would otherwise leave the City for another jurisdiction and (b) the average compensation of such jobs meets or exceeds the average pay of workers in Jackson County, Missouri. <a href="test-ex-decel-test-ex-decel - 11.
 Public Improvements: Most favorable consideration will be given to projects that cause the construction of public improvements that have a general public benefit. - 12.
 Targeted Businesses and Industries: Most favorable consideration will be given to projects that cause the construction of facilities which are targeted businesses in accordance with the Strategic Direction of the Incentive Policy (see page 5). - 13.
 Historic Preservation: Most favorable consideration will be given to projects that encourage rehabilitation and redevelopment of structures that are listed on any historic register or within any historic district as defined by local, state, or federal governments.